CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Datavault/Master_package.md

 When running CrossGenerate with the given Model, Template and Config, a package named Load_DWH_DataVault.dtsx is created containing an execute package task for all of the generated packages in the appropriate sequence container.

 #### Control Flow
-The control flow now contains execute package tasks for each generated package [![Output Control Flow](img/master_output_control_flow.png)](img/master_output_control_flow.png)
+The control flow now contains execute package tasks for each generated package.

+[![Output Control Flow](img/master_output_control_flow.png)](img/master_output_control_flow.png)

 #### Execute package tasks
 Each execute package task refers to one of the generated packages.

 ![Output Execute Package Task](img/master_output_execute_package.png)